Our Response to COVID-19

 “There is also a real danger that more people could potentially die from the economic impact of COVID-19 than from the virus itself.”
 (World Food Programme)

-- Community volunteers have coordinated the maize harvest from communal gardens set up through our Pre-School Programme in Ntcheu, Malawi.
+- Community volunteers coordinated the maize harvest from communal gardens set up through our Pre-School Programme in Ntcheu, Malawi.

-- In Gulu, Uganda, volunteers from our Kids’ Club Programme have planted food crops which mature faster, such as green vegetables, tomatoes, and onions.
+- In Gulu, Uganda, volunteers from our Kids’ Club Programme planted food crops which mature faster, such as green vegetables, tomatoes, and onions.

-- Children who are part of our Child Headed Households Programme in Ntoroko, Uganda, have expanded their personal food gardens for consumption and sale.
+- Children who are part of our Child Headed Households Programme in Ntoroko, Uganda, expanded their personal food gardens for consumption and sale.

-- Teenagers from our Vocational Training Programme have diversified their businesses, with tailoring students making face masks and others investing profits in livestock and land so they can sell produce.
+- Teenagers from our Vocational Training Programme diversified their businesses, with tailoring students making face masks and others investing profits in livestock and land so they can sell produce.